-Traditionally we have thought about pensions as the primary way of funding this chapter of our lives and they remain the cornerstone of good retirement planning.
+Traditionally, we have thought about pensions as the primary way of funding this chapter of our lives and they remain the cornerstone of good retirement planning.

 Lots of people automatically start to draw from their pension instead of their other assets.
-Pensions are free of Inheritance Tax so for lots of people it makes sense to use savings or other investments first.
+Pensions are free of Inheritance Tax, so for lots of people it makes sense to use savings or other investments first.

 Cashing out your pension and putting it in a bank account

-A study by Citizens Advice found that 30% of people accessing their retirement pot under the new pension freedoms are simply depositing their cash straight into low-interest bank accounts that fall well short of inflation.
+A study by Citizens Advice found that 30% of people accessing their retirement pot under pension freedoms are simply depositing their cash straight into low-interest bank accounts that fall well short of inflation.